https-sam/digispark_reverse_shell/README.md

 This Digispark sketch is intended to run on OS X operating System.

 ## What is digispark?
 Digispark is a Attiny85 based microcontroller that can be used as trusted HID-MIDI device.
-This project exploits the function and injects malicious code into the machine.
+This project addresses its vulnerbility, which injects malicious code into the machine.

 ## Features